Outdated or Unsupported Browser Detected

 If the respondent, the department, does not attend the hearing, it gives up the chance to present evidence and testimony at the hearing (unless good cause for failing to appear is shown).
 The appeal tribunal will wait 10 minutes before proceeding with the hearing without the respondent.

-If a party fails to appear for a hearing but believes there was good cause for failing to appear, he/she/it may provide a written explanation of the reasons for not appearing.
+If a party fails to appear for a hearing but believes there was good cause for failing to appear, they may provide a written explanation of the reasons for not appearing.
 A party may submit the written explanation to the hearing office at any time before a decision is issued or within the 21-day appeal period after a decision is mailed.
 If, after review, the appeal tribunal decides there was no good cause for failing to appear, the request for hearing will be denied.
 If the appeal tribunal decides there was good cause for failing to appear, a hearing will be scheduled on the merits of the case.

 A person’s illness, an accident, or unexpected circumstances that would prevent a person from being able to attend a hearing may be good cause.
 Forgetting about the hearing, writing the wrong date on your calendar, getting lost, or getting stuck in traffic generally are not considered to be good cause.